An Incredible Morning on the Ocean: 12.07.24

 Pectoral Slapping

-We watched for a full ten minutes, this individual slapped its massive pectoral fins against the surface of the water.
+For over ten minutes, this powerful individual repeatedly slapped its enormous pectoral fins against the water’s surface.

 The Science of Communication